 Influenced by the likes of Johnny Cash, Shania Twain and Missy Higgins, Taleena has spent her entire life inspired by the great storytellers.
 Her goal now?
 To become one herself.
 “I’ve only ever wanted to write songs and I’m just fortunate that I am now able to sing my own stories.”
 For Taleena, music has always been just another language, and as her understanding of syntax developed, so too did her lyrics.
 “I remember asking my parents to teach me how to spell before I reached pre-school so that I could write my songs down.
 I really don’t know a life without song-writing.”

-Now found playing with an accompanying guitarist, this songstress’ sound has evolved from that of a small town, guitar-slinging singer songwriter, to a confident and sultry indie infused performer, tackling the music world one song after another.
+This songstress’ sound has evolved from that of a small town, guitar-slinging singer songwriter, to a confident and sultry indie infused performer, tackling the music world one song after another.
 Taleena's reputation for writing authentic and unapologetic songs makes for a captivating performance, every time.